Back in 2018, I went to the same coffee shop for ten months straight just because they had loyalty cards.

 Now I might come off as a cheapskate, but in my defense, they had great coffee, I could share their location on my Instagram stories, and they started recognizing me, which made me feel like I belonged there.

-This might sound like a cute little story to you, but I just gave you the ultimate recipe for perfect customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key….
+This might sound like a cute little story to you, but I just gave you the ultimate recipe for perfect customer retention.
 And while we are at it, let me make something crystal clear:

 Customer retention > customer acquisition